spratyey/TreeWalker/README.md

-International Institute of Information Technology, Hyderabad
-Data Structures and Algorithms Term Project
-# Team 3 - Tree Search Library
-## Team Members
-- Aakash Reddy, 2020102034
-- Dhruv Mittal, 2020113017
-- Pranav Manu, 2020112019
-- Pratyay Suvarnapathaki, 2020111016
-- Rohan Gupta, 2020112022
-&nbsp;
-## About This Project
+# TreeWalker

-This project consists of a generic tree search library with the ability to simply change the exploration strategy (and hence the search algorithm) by changing a single function in the code, i.e. the comparator.
+TreeWalker consists of a versatile and adaptible tree search library with the ability to simply change the exploration strategy (and hence the search algorithm) by changing a single function in the code, i.e. the comparator.
-The program also provides several statistics about the chosen search algorithm, and also plots graphs to visually represent these statistics, facilitating potential further analysis.
+The program also provides several statistics and metrics about the chosen search algorithm, and also automatically plots graphs to visually represent these statistics, facilitating potential further analysis.

 Search algorithms implemented:
 - Breadth-First Search (code: bfs)